Washington, DC

 Comparing amount of park space between neighborhoods by income

-Residents in low-income neighborhoods have access to 45% more park space per person than those in the average Washington, DC neighborhood and 7% more than those in high-income neighborhoods.
+Across the country, parks serving low-income households are four times smaller yet serve four times more people per acre than parks serving high-income households, according to TPL park equity data.
+In Washington, DC, residents in low-income neighborhoods have access to 48% more park space per person than those in the average Washington, DC neighborhood and 9% more than those in high-income neighborhoods.

 National median 15%